 PMS or Pregnancy?

-Breast and nipple soreness can also be an early pregnancy sign.
+Breast pain can also be an early pregnancy sign.
 Is there a way to tell the difference between normal premenstrual breast soreness and soreness that indicates pregnancy?
 While there’s no conclusive test, there are a few possible clues.
 During early pregnancy, soreness often extends to the whole breast, rather than the nipple only.
 And it tends to last for an extended period of time—often throughout the entire first trimester—whereas premenstrual breast soreness usually lasts for only a few days.